 Which goals will show the success or failure of your strategy and give you insights into whether to adjust it?
 What metrics will give you the best pulse on your strategy?

-Also understand how you will get to these metrics.
-Google Analytics and your company’s CRM are a great place to start.
 New content intelligence tools are utilizing big data and predictive marketing to give you more insight into individual metrics by diving deep into your existing content and understanding what's resonating with your current audience.
-These insights not only help you create great content moving forward, but also help you optimize existing content you've already created.
+These insights not only help you create great content moving forward.
+They also help you optimize existing content you've already created.

-With a solid foundation of business goals, audience understanding, and metrics, we can now begin diving into the creative guts of your content marketing strategy.
+With a solid foundation of business goals, audience understanding, and metrics, we can now begin the task of diving into the creative guts of your content marketing strategy.

-Joe Pulizzi suggests content marketers get clear on this key part of editorial planning, which can then serve as a guidepost for all content creation.
+At the beginning of any marketing initiative, Joe Pulizzi suggests content marketers get clear on this key part of editorial planning, which can then serve as a guidepost for all content creation and social media campaigns.
 The mission statement answers the question, "Why do you exist?"

 Pulizzi recommends answering three basic questions to create your initial mission statement:

 Go back to your audience preferences and identify the content types/forms that will work best to address their needs.
-Ask yourself:
+As you develop your marketing road map, ask yourself:

 Within your editorial calendar, you will also identify the appropriate promotion channels.
 Once content types/forms are selected, you'll have a better idea of what channels will work best to promote them.

-It is important to discuss and agree on when and how you will report the progress of your content marketing efforts — not only to your team but to the relevant organizational leadership.
+It's important to discuss and agree on when and how you will report the progress of your marketing plan and content marketing efforts — not only to your team but to the relevant organizational leadership.

-Anything in your strategy can change.
-Executive leadership might launch a new strategy or invest in a different market.
-Your audience's needs and preferences might evolve overtime, or drastically shift overnight after a major event.
+Executive leadership might launch a new strategy or invest in a different market, which would completely alter your content strategy.
+Your audience's needs and preferences might evolve over time or drastically shift overnight after a major event.
 Competitors could enter the marketplace or change their own content marketing strategy.

-By constantly monitoring your metrics and keeping a pulse on your audience, you’ll be able to pivot as these changes occur and feed the new information back into the top of the strategy.
+This is a strong win-win tactic.
 By doing this quickly and effectively, you'll be able to create the content your new audiences need before your competition and gain a competitive edge.
-That competitive edge will make you a hero in your organization.
+That competitive edge will make you a content strategy hero in your organization.
 Don't you want to be a hero?